 This blog is a vehicle for recording and explaining programming and IT-related techniques I encounter in a plain, no-frills way.
 As a software developer, I am frequently assigned tasks in domains that are outside my circle of experience.
 I enjoy new challenges – they are part and parcel of an engineer’s job.
-But I also feel that the literature on technical subjects is often incomplete, unclear or impenetrable to the intelligent layperson.
+But I also feel that some online resources on computing is sometimes incomplete, unclear or impenetrable to the intelligent layperson.

 This is where I hope that this blog will be of benefit.

-New stuff I encounter gets added to this blog as I go along, either by way of code samples, sometimes complemented with a downloadable, and a bit of text in (I hope) plain English and to the point.
+New stuff I encounter gets added to this blog as I go along, either by way of code samples, sometimes complemented with a downloadable, and some explanations that I hope are in plain, understandable English and to the point.
 If you’re like me you probably dislike excessively wordy posts and just wish to get to the crux of the problem.

-Personally, some of my older postings are already proving useful in ‘how did I do that 6 months ago?’ -type situations where I prefer not to have to consult books or re-invent the wheel.
-The comments I have received from readers have so far been encouraging.
-Any feedback and suggestions on how I may improve this site are much appreciated.
+Personally, some of my older postings have already proving useful in ‘how did I do that 6 months ago?’ situations where I prefer not to have to consult books or re-invent the wheel.
+Comments received from readers have been encouraging.
+Any feedback and suggestions on how I may improve this site are always appreciated.